NiciiA/segment-intersection-tester/TESTS.md

 ## 3. Multi-Axis
 ![3.
 Multi-Axis](imgs/multi_axis.svg)

+This test set contains configurations where multiple segment events (such as endpoints or intersections) align on the same x- or y-axis, testing axis-based clustering and event ordering.

 As events (either segment endpoints or intersections) occur, they are sorted in a queue by priority, determined by the x-coordinate of each event.
 A simple priority queue implementation might use an array of tuples, where each tuple consists of a priority value (the x-coordinate) and the event itself.
 Handling multiple events with the same priority can vary across libraries; some implementations restrict the input set to prevent multiple events from occurring at the same x-coordinate.

 **Expected Behavior**: